KennethWussmann/panthora/README.md

 ### Assets

 Assets are the parts and items you want to store in your inventory.
 They use one Asset Type to determine all the fields that should be filled.

-## Note on multi-user and multi-tenant support

-Multiple users can login to the same tory instance and will see all the same data.
-They also have all the permissions and may view, create, update and delete everything available.

-Multi-tenant support is not ready yet, but already baked into the DNA of tory.
-Users will be able to create multiple teams and invite other's to their team to work on the same inventory.